winnielin/vessel/README.md

 4. on the map ->show one vessel in vincity with a circle that labeled the value of these vessels (maybe 3)
 5. a block with political and piracy events
 6. how to use zone entry & exit data

+### Vessel Page improvement

+1. zone visits graph put somewhere for kimi
+2. past important events block
+3. using queue.js to show all JWC zones
+4. dropdown list for all vessels

 ### d3.js chart page